ros-navigation/docs.nav2.org/docs/configuration_and_development/first_time_robot_setup_guide/urdf/setup_urdf.md

   <xacro:wheel prefix="drivewhl_r" x_reflect="-1" y_reflect="-1" />
 ```

 Next, we will be adding a caster wheel at the front of our robot.
 We will be modelling this wheel as a sphere to keep things simple.
-Again, we define the wheel’s geometry, material and the joint to connect it to `base_link` at the appropriate location.
+Again, we define the wheel's geometry, material and the joint to connect it to `base_link` at the appropriate location.

 ```xml
   <!-- Caster Wheel -->